LatyshevDD/ind_project/README.md

-# Sliser on NEXT JS
+# Slider on NEXT JS

 ---